 The AGP sought the right to become a negotiating body in 1999.
 The case was lost but in a detailed judgement, Mr Justice Rory O’Hanlon made it clear that all that was lacking was sufficient member numbers.
 The case was a strong one and costs were not awarded against the organisation.

-In May 2013, the organisation was relaunched as the National Association for General Practitioners to represent the particular needs of general practice and to negotiate and lobby on behalf of general practitioners at an individual and group level.
+In May 2013, the organisation was relaunched as the National Association of General Practitioners to represent the particular needs of General Practice and to negotiate and lobby on behalf of General Practitioners at an individual and group level.